Mission and Work Highlights

 - Co-founded the Heartland Coalfield Alliance to transition our state and region from coal to safe, clean, renewable energy.
 EJC and its partners Prairie Rivers Network and the Sierra Club continue to support coal-producing communities with technical expertise and legislative solutions.

-- Co-led an experiential course on eco-justice and cities as part of the Seminary Consortium on Urban Pastoral Education programming.
+- Co-led an experiential course on eco-justice and cities for four years as part of the Seminary Consortium on Urban Pastoral Education programming.